Learn about Daily Wonder's sophisticated curriculum, how to homeschool, and how to support your child to meet the world with purpose.

 Daily Wonder Concept for Grade 2 Language Arts: Through listening and speaking, we connect with others and share our world.
 Texas, USA Concept for Grade 2 Language Arts: The student develops oral language through listening, speaking, and discussion Ireland, Concept for Primary grades Language Arts: Communicating as a listener, speaker, reader, writer forms the curriculum.

-As a provider of daily lesson plans for homeschooling, we do not provide tests or grades.
 Tests are not part of the Daily Wonder lesson plans or resources.
 There are suggestions for assessing your child's learning through observations embedded in some of the lesson plans.
 You can determine where your child is at based on the daily review and their written output.
 If you are with a Distance Learning school, they will assign you a teacher who will have three meetings a year with you and your child.
 During those meetings, they will assess where your child is, based on the work you show them and then issue a report card.

 How does this work?

 You need to register as a homeschooler wherever you live in the world.
 Once your child is registered as a homeschooler, you can use Daily Wonder's secular curriculum as your entire educational program.
 In BC, if your child is enrolled as a home learner at a Distance Learning (DL) school, Daily Wonder can be used as part of their Student Learning Plan (SLP) in consultation with your assigned teacher at their DL school.
 See this page for more information about homeschooling.